 Take a look at this map of North Cambridge from the late 1950s.
 We've used it to indicate all the Arbury-named locations we could find in the city and its environs, past and present.
 Most of the locations are north of Arbury Road in the fields by the Arbury Iron Age settlement or fort, once known as the Arbury Meadows.
 This area, with the fields south of Arbury Road, is historically the most Arbury area in Cambridge - and, for new readers, not King's Hedges at all, not even King's Hedges School.
 Importing the 'King's Hedges' name into the historic Arbury area was, apparently, the council planners' whim of the 1960s and 1970s.

 The Arbury name is derived from the ancient earthwork at Arbury Camp, the oldest human landmark in the area.
-In the Arbury Meadows beside it (much of the land from Arbury Camp to the Milton or Ely Road) were found many iron age and Roman structures and artefacts (more were discovered last year, including a plesiosaur bone - once in the possession of an Arbury Roman resident!), marking an historic area, with roots pre-dating Chesterton by centuries.
+In the Arbury Meadows/Furlongs/Corner beside it (see map at top of post) were found many iron age and Roman structures and artefacts (more were discovered last year, including a plesiosaur bone - once in the possession of an Arbury Roman resident!), marking an historic area, with roots pre-dating Chesterton by centuries.
 The fields south of Arbury Road were also rich in Roman finds, and the Roman Akeman Street/Mere Way crossed the area.
 Carlton Way follows the route.
 Part of the road in South Arbury is actually called Mere Way.

 Arbury Road is the only road name in Cambridge city with prehistoric links.